mi3nts/cloudSkyClassifier/firmware/naiveBayes/training/readMe.md

 │   ├── Train_Targets.npy
 │   └── Train_Targets_Shapes.npy
 ```
-## 4.Reading the testing performance of the classifier:
+## 4. Reading the testing performance of the classifier:
 - The module will return a confusion matrix and a prediction accuracy statistic once completed.
 ```
 -----------------------------------------------------